mahmoud-dev-bkr/social_app/README.md

 ## Notes
 - Telescope is installed for logging all actions and errors (access at /telescope)
 - Uses AdminLTE for admin panel UI
-- Real-time notifications via Pusher for new posts
-- Follows SOLID principles with repository pattern and dependency injection
-- Includes unit tests for API endpoints